rougier/matplotlib-tutorial/README.rst

    plt.show()

-If eveything went well, you should obtain something like this (with animation):
+If everything went well, you should obtain something like this (with animation):

 .. image:: figures/earthquakes.png
    :target: scripts/earthquakes.py